 - Responsible Stewards of Our Resources

 The campus network is built on a fully redundant Ethernet backbone, spanning three supernodes, 14 nodes and approximately 180 radial buildings.
 Communication speeds are 10 Gbps between supernodes, a minimum of 10 Gbps between nodes, and one Gbps from nodes to radials and telecommunication rooms.

 Wireless access is available in more than 80% of campus buildings.

 At the department level, every room (classroom, office, lab, etc.) is served by one or more voice/data outlets.
 Multicast for streaming media is available at departmental request.

-WiscNet obtains its Internet access from multiple sources, ensuring good performance and reliability.
-WiscNet and UW-Madison also actively peer with other research, education and commercial providers, including the AADS Network Access Point in Chicago, ESNet and NASA.
+UW-Madison actively peers with research, education and commercial providers, including the AADS Network Access Point in Chicago, ESNet and NASA.

 WiscWaves, UW-Madison’s high-speed optical network connection to Chicago, provides researchers with 10GB dedicated research networks, or lambdas.
 This year, DoIT worked with the Department of Physics to deploy a dedicated lambda to the High Energy Physics Large Hadron Collider project, located at CERN, near Geneva, Switzerland.

 WiscWaves has become a touchstone for the Broadband Optical Research Education And Science network (BOREAS), a Regional Optical Network (RON) built by UW-Madison, the University of Minnesota, the University of Iowa and Iowa State University.
 BOREAS connects to the CIC OmniPoP in Chicago, a gateway to Internet2, National Lambda Rail (NLR), ESNet and other global research networks.